ceph/ceph-csi/docs/development-guide.md

 * `cephfs`: bugs or enhancements related to CephFS
 * `rbd`: bugs or enhancements related to RBD
+* `liveness`: bugs or enhancements related to Liveness
 * `doc`: documentation updates
 * `util`: utilities shared between components use `cephfs` or `rbd` if the change is only relevant for one of the type of storage